Christmas Gift Guide for those on a budget (Updated for 2019!)

 This gorgeous skipping rope is hand made, from ‘found’ wood or from wood from a sustainable coppice.

 It’s beautiful, eco-friendly, and a skipping rope is always a great present for kids (and active adults), and it’s only £12!

 Christmas Tree Decorations – £3.99

 These gorgeous little Christmas tree charms are a total steal at just £3.50 each.
 One would make a lovely little stocking filler or a tiny gift to send in the post.
 Or pick up all five for a bigger gift that someone can put together on Christmas Day.

 Chocolate Stirrer – £3

 Everyone loves chocolate, and this super cute chocolate stirrer is the perfect low-cost gift for your chocoholic friends.

-Made from Belgian chocolate, and shaped into a little daisy, your recipient just needs to stir it into a cup of hot milk to make a delicious cup of hot chocolate.
+Made from Belgian chocolate, and shaped into Christmas icons, your recipient just needs to stir it into a cup of hot milk to make a delicious cup of hot chocolate.

 Buy the chocolate stirrer here.*

 Or you could surprise them with these quirky pencils with quotes like “I’d rather be reading”.